Last updated on July 28th, 2022

 - Type of mould: Some are more difficult to remove.

-- Extent of the mould contamination.
+- The extent of the mould contamination.

 - Physical ability: Mould removal can be hard work and may involve climbing ladders to reach difficult areas.
 Don’t attempt this unless you are confident in your physical abilities.

 - Potential danger: Never breathe in or touch mould with your bare skin.

 Finally, bear in mind that with a professional you can be certain that all the mould is removed.
 In addition, a professional can help you to understand the cause of the mould in order to prevent its return.